 The clothing resale market is expected to surpass fast fashion in sales within the next decade.
 Meaning fashion resale will be worth more than $35 billion worldwide!
 This is great news for the planet and a growing population of people who embrace vintage fashion and sustainability.
 If you’re looking to offload your gently used clothing or are interested in getting into selling secondhand clothes on a regular basis, there is no better time than now.
 Read on for the top 3 ways to sell secondhand clothes in 2021.
+For a more in-depth look at how to be great at reselling, check out our Ultimate Guide To Reselling here.

 1. Sell Secondhand Clothes Yourself